AlessioRepetto/automated_press_review/README.md

 ### Ingestion

 Feeds are downloaded, deduplicated and stripped of HTML (BeautifulSoup).
 Requests carry realistic browser headers and retry with backoff on transient failures (`403`/`5xx`/network), but never retry on `404`/`410`, where the resource is gone for good.
-This handles the occasional `403` some outlets return to cloud-runner requests: the rejections are intermittent rather than IP-persistent, so a later attempt typically succeeds.
+This handles the occasional `403` some sources return to cloud-runner requests: the rejections are intermittent rather than IP-persistent, so a later attempt typically succeeds.

 ### Semantic clustering